 Friends!
-It has come to my attention that in nine years of blogging, I have somehow neglected to share with you my go-to recipe for this most classic of classic side dishes, which simply will not do with Thanksgiving — the ultimate side dish extravaganza — just around the corner.
+It has come to my attention that in nine years of blogging, I have somehow neglected to share with you my go-to recipe for this most classic of classic side dishes, which simply will not do with Thanksgiving — the ultimate celebration of side dishes — just around the corner.

-So today, allow me to present to you my tried-and-true, back-pocket, made-’em-a-million-times, always-a-crowd-fave, never-letta-girl-down, all-time-favorite mashed potatoes recipe!
+So today, allow me to present my tried-and-true, back-pocket, made-’em-a-million-times, always-a-crowd-fave, all-time-favorite mashed potatoes recipe. ♡

 Now of course, everyone is entitled to their own opinion about exactly what constitutes the best mashed potatoes recipe.
 But if I’m the one put in charge potatoes for Thanksgiving, this recipe is my idea of perfection.
-These mashed potatoes are indulgently buttery, creamy, tangy, and made with a very subtle hint of garlic (which you’re welcome to amp up, if you’d like).
+These mashed potatoes are indulgently buttery, creamy, tangy, and made with a subtle hint of garlic (or you’re welcome to add much more, if you’d like).
 They are perfectly dense and thick (not the whipped and ultra-light variety).
 They feature not one, but two popular kinds of potatoes (whose skins you are welcome to leave on or peel off).
-They can be as smooth or as chunky as you prefer.
+They can be mashed as smooth or as chunky as you prefer.
 Oh, and they’re also incredibly easy to make ahead of time and reheat in the microwave if you have a busy menu lineup and would like to prep them ahead of time.

 Basically, they’re total winners, and I’m pretty sure you’re going to love them too.
-So if you’re looking for a solid homemade mashed potatoes recipe, bookmark this one.
-And when you’re ready, let’s make a batch together! ♡
+So if you’re looking for a winning homemade mashed potatoes recipe, bookmark this one and my favorite mushroom gravy and let’s mash some potatoes together!

 5 Tips For How To Make The Best Mashed Potatoes

 Alright, before we get to the actual recipe, here are a few essential mashed potato tips to always keep in mind: